copernicus-mogley/zkav.club/README.md

 Zk Av Club Foundry isn't only about listening or watching; it's about participating, learning, and shaping the future of digital content creation.

-Whether you're a developer, artist, journalist, or simply curious about the future of the internet, Zk Av Club invites you to learn, create, and innovate within a community passionate about art and creativity while sharing the values of decentralized and open-source technologies.
+Whether you're a developer, artist, journalist, or simply curious about the future of the internet, Zk Av Club invites you to learn, create, and innovate within a community passionate about art, creativity and freedom.

 Curriculum production and design by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones